fbpx

 Beyond the forecourt and its luxuriant borders lies a sunlit meadow.

-The garden guru put his ideas into practice at Gravetye, which he owned from 1884 until his death in 1935.
+The garden mastermind put his ideas into practice at Gravetye, which he owned from 1884 until his death in 1935.
 Following his tenet that “formality is often essential to the plan of a garden—never in the arrangement of its flowers and shrubs,” Robinson planted countless trees and shrubs and thousands of bulbs and other eye-catching ground covers, as well as a walled kitchen garden, a heather garden, and a water garden dense with water lilies.
 The artists he invited to paint the Gravetye grounds found an embarrassment of riches.

 Gravetye Manor, Gravetye Manor Gardens